 The (z)-position can be considered the height of the tag on the neck collar.
-When the y was larger than 11.5m, the animals were in the slatted flooring (feeding) area, in which it was considered they did not lie down (as formally confirmed by the IceQube data).
-To interpret the raw position time series and derive cow behaviour from them, multiple data editing steps were implemented to deal with noise and missing data (missing data = on average 43% per day, small gaps and absent data due to milking included).
+When the (y)-value was larger than 11.5m, the animals were in the slatted flooring (feeding) area, in which it was considered they did not lie down (as formally confirmed by the IceQube data).
+To interpret the raw position time series and derive cow behaviour from them, multiple data editing steps were implemented to deal with noise and missing data (missing data = on average 43% per day, small gaps and absent data due to milking included, shown in Figure A 1 of the appendix).
 First, outliers indicating a position outside the barn edges were re placed with the edge value when it were single measurements likely caused by normal measurement inaccuracy.
-When multiple successive measurements were registered out of the barn edges, they probably resulted from a lost tag that was put aside by the animal caretakers (in our dataset, this happened during 11 cow-days).
-These measurements were replaced by missing values.
-Second, based on a data exploration step (not further detailed in this paper, ), a methodology to manage missing data was developed and implemented.
-How we dealt with the missing data depended on (1) the gap size and (2) the amount of non-missing data in predefined window preceding the gap.
+When multiple successive measurements were registered out of the barn edges, they probably resulted from a lost tag that was put aside by the animal caretakers (in our dataset, this happened during 11 cow-days.
+An example is shown in Figure A 2 of the appendix).
+These measurements were replaced by missing values (on top of the 43% on average in the raw data), by retaining the time-stamps in the dataset, but replacing (x,y,z)-value by “NaN = Not a Number”.
+Second, based on a data exploration step (not further detailed in this paper, but for which the code can be found in the repositories linked to this manuscript), a methodology to manage missing data was developed and implemented.
+More specifically, how we dealt with the missing data depended on (1) the gap size and (2) the amount of non-missing data in predefined window preceding the gap.
+When data of a day were available and the sensor was attached to the cow, no extra data were deleted before the analysis, only data imputation was done.
 Missing data always occurred at cow-measurement level, i.e., if data were unavailable, both the (x,y)- and (z )-position lacked.
 For gaps smaller than 60 seconds, we assumed that the cow's behaviour would remain constant, or the error made when this assumption was untrue would be negligible.
 In this case, the missing data were imputed by sampling them from a normal distribution with mean and standard deviation calculated from the data preceding the gap in a window of twice the gap size in each dimension.
 For gaps between 60 and 180 seconds, making assumptions on the consistency of the behaviour was more tricky but these gaps could still be due to failure of the sensor system or interference with the barn environment.
 For these gaps, we used a simple linear interpolation with added noise based on the average standard deviation of the data.
 Missing data in gaps longer than 180 seconds were left without data, as these often resulted from the animals not being in the barn e.g. during milking.
 Assumptions on these longer lasting gaps could not be made and were not of interest for this study, as in these cases cows are not expected to lie down.
-A third data editing step consisted in smoothing the (x )-, (y)- and (z )-data with a moving median filter in a window of 45 seconds.
+A third data editing step consisted in smoothing the (x )-, (y)- and (z )-data with a moving median filter in a window of 45 seconds to reduce noise.
 In order to make sensible assumptions for the settings of the changepoint analysis, data of each cow-day were analysed separately (i.e., a separate segmentation was implemented per cow-day time series).

 3.4 Changepoint analysis for segmentation